SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/mqtt-static-templates.html.md

 ##### Set Configuration (113)

-Will update the position properties of the device.
+Will update the configuration properties of the device.

 |Position|Parameter|Mandatory|
 |:-------|:-------|:-------|